kartonfarkas/api_docs/source/suite/emails/media_folder_list.rst

      - Comments
    * - <folder_id>
      - int
-     - ID of an already existing folder in the Media Database.
-If it is provided, its subfolders are returned, part of the URI.
+     - <folder_id> is the ID of an existing folder in the Media Database.
-     -
+     - If <folder_id> is provided then any subfolders are returned as part of the URI.

 URI Example
 -----------